alexjj/alexjj.com/content/blog/2022/hobonichi-first/index.md

 +++
-title =  "Hobonichi - for those that want to be told what to do" date =  2022-06-21 subtitle =  "First impressions with the Hobnichi Techno notebook" tags =  ["Writing", "Notebooks"] image = "hobonichi-thumb.jpg"
+title =  "Hobonichi - for those that want to be told what to do" date =  2022-06-21
+[taxonomies]
+tags =  ["Writing", "Notebooks"]
+[extra]
+subtitle =  "First impressions with the Hobnichi Techno notebook" image = "hobonichi-thumb.jpg"
 +++